Best Coax Cable for CCTV Camera Installations

 To identify RG59 or RG6 for CATV, check the product specification and be on the lookup for terms such as “copper clad steel”, “aluminum foil inner shield”, “aluminum braid shield”.
 These are all characteristics coax cable that is used for CATV cable and should not be used for CCTV.

-What about Cable for HD CCTV (AHD, TVI, CVI)?
+What about Cable for Analog HD CCTV Cameras (AHD, HD-TVI, HD-CVI)?

-What about Cable for 3 Megapixel, 5 Megapixel, and 4K Resolution?
+What about Siamese Cable for 3 Megapixel, 5 Megapixel, and 4K Resolution?

 The technology for “HD over coax” security camera systems continues to improve.
-3 megapixel, 4 megapixel, 5 megapixel, and even 4K HD CCTV cameras are available.
-HD over coax DVRs that support these resolutions are also now available.
+3 megapixel, 4 megapixel, 5 megapixel, and even 8mp / 4K HD CCTV cameras are available.
+Hybrid BNC camera DVRs that support all of these video formats and video resolutions are also now available.
 If you wire your system with high quality RG59 coax cable now, it will be ready to upgrade to any of these camera types in the future.
+Video surveillance systems require high-quality cables to ensure reliable performance and future-proofing.

 Related Video Surveillance Products